aochunyan123/ECM-PLMPred/README.md

   --out_csv results/inference_metrics.csv
 ```

 Small FASTA subsets for command and format checks are available in `examples/`.
-Generated embeddings, new checkpoints, and result files are excluded by `.gitignore`, except for the packaged best model.